Higher-order Gini indices: An axiomatic approach: Introduction

 The above discussion suggests that GC may not provide the most relevant information about wealth inequality, although it is the most popular index for this purpose.
 To address this limitation of GC, we consider generalizing GC to a family of indices.
 We begin by examining key properties satisfied by GD and GC, which we hope to keep.
 A key insight of GD in \eqref{eq:intro-GD} is that it can be expressed as the expected value of a function of two independent copies of the underlying variable.
 Motivated by this observation, we consider natural extensions that involve expectations of functions of $n$ iid copies, with $n \geq 2$.
 Building on this idea, together with several other natural properties satisfied by GD---including symmetry, comonotonic additivity, and continuity---we develop an axiomatic characterization showing that any measure satisfying these axioms can be expressed as a linear combination of functionals in the following family, which we call the \emph{higher-order Gini deviations},

-where $X_1, \dots, X_n$ are iid copies of $X$.\footnote{During the writing of our paper, this formula also appeared in \cite{GROG24}, with minimal technical overlap; see Remark \ref{re:comparison} for a detailed discussion.} The proof of this axiomatic characterization goes by first establishing a signed Choquet integral representation and then identifying those that can be represented by expected values of functions of iid observations.
-Many classes of decision models, such as the dual utility of \cite{Y87} and the Choquet expected utility model of \cite{Schmeidler89}, are formulated based on signed Choquet integrals; see the more recent works of \cite{StrackWambach17}, \cite{GMSZ25} and \cite{HK25}.
+where $X_1, \dots, X_n$ are iid copies of $X$.
+The proof of our axiomatic characterization goes by first establishing a signed Choquet integral representation and then identifying those that can be represented by expected values of functions of iid observations.
+Many classes of decision models, such as the dual utility of \cite{Y87} and the Choquet expected utility model of \cite{Schmeidler89}, are formulated based on Choquet integrals; see the more recent works of \cite{StrackWambach17}, \cite{GMSZ25} and \cite{HK25}.
 The main differences here is that our functionals $\GD_n$ do not satisfy monotonicity, thus they are called ``signed".

 Observing from \eqref{eq:intro-GD} that the Gini deviation admits the alternative representation it follows that $\GD_n$ with $n=2$ coincides with GD.
 Thus, the $n$-th order Gini deviation $\GD_n$ replaces the pairwise absolute difference with the expected range of $n$ independent draws, thus quantifying the average spread within larger groups.
 As $n$ increases, $\GD_n$ becomes increasingly sensitive to tail behavior and concentration, since the range over $n$ iid draws amplifies the impact of extreme values.
-Based on $\GD_n$, the corresponding \emph{$n$-th order Gini coefficient} is defined by Figure~\ref{fig:GC10_country} depicts $\GC_{10}$ for the four countries.
+Based on $\GD_n$, the corresponding \emph{$n$-th order Gini coefficient} is defined by The quantity $\mathrm{GC}_n$ as a generalization of GC was recently proposed by \cite{GROG24}, but a comprehensive study is still lacking, particularly with respect to an axiomatic framework and empirical analysis.

+Figure~\ref{fig:GC10_country} depicts $\GC_{10}$ for the four countries.
 The values of $\mathrm{GC}_{10}$ in China increase rapidly during the considered period, surpassing those of Canada and UK, and gradually approaching the levels observed in US.
 This upward trend underscores the ability of $\mathrm{GC}_{10}$ to capture shifts in upper-tail wealth concentration, and it is consistent with the observations from Figure \ref{fig:topshare-intro} regarding statements 1--3 above.
 Therefore, $\GC_n$ provides interpretable information that is complementary to the classic $\GC$, better capturing more nuanced features of the wealth distributions.
 A more comprehensive analysis in Section \ref{sec:8} illustrates $\GC_n$ with other values of $n$ and other datasets.